FreedomBen/slackbot_frd/README.md

     require 'slackbot_frd/lib/slack_methods/chat_post_message'

     SlackbotFrd::SlackMethods::ChatPostMessage.postMessage(
-        '<dis-be-my-token-sucka>',
+        token: '<dis-be-my-token-sucka>',
-        '#fun_room',                  # channel to post to
+        channel: '#fun_room',                   # channel to post to
-        'Oh, ah, ah, ah, ah',         # Text to post 'Down With The Sickness Bot', # Name of your bot ':devil:'                     # emoji to use as your bot's avatar )
+        message: 'Oh, ah, ah, ah, ah',          # Text to post
+        username: 'Down With The Sickness Bot', # Name of your bot
+        avatar_emoji: ':devil:'                 # emoji to use as your bot's avatar )

 This simple method can give you a lot of power.
 For instance, I use this at work to post reminders for daily standups.
 I just call the script from a [cron](http://en.wikipedia.org/wiki/Cron) job.